 - 1. We obtained an understanding and tested the design and operating effectiveness of key controls over revenue recognition. - 2.
-We selected samples from the sales ledger of the aforementioned revenue and verified against shipping reports and accounts receivable collections as evidence to ensure the existence of the transactions. - 3.
-We analyzed the reasons and rationalities of the increase in sales from major customers.
+We selected samples from the sales ledger of the aforementioned revenue, verified such transactions against sales contracts, shipping reports and accounts receivable collections as evidence and confirmed the existence of such transactions.